Teatulia Organic Teas: Sustainability

-Teatulia packages its tea in what they call eco-canisters, made from 100 percent recyclable paper.
-Their eco-canisters are wrapped with labels printed with water-based inks, and their tea bags are made from a compostable corn silk.
-The outer wrapper of the individually wrapped tea bags is made from compostable eucalyptus and aspen leaf.
+Teatulia packages its tea in eco-canisters made from 100 percent recyclable paper.
+The canisters are wrapped with labels printed with water-based inks, and the tea bags are made from compostable corn silk.
+The outer wrapper of individually wrapped tea bags is made from compostable eucalyptus and aspen leaf.
 Teatulia's merchandise, including tea chests and point-of-purchase displays, is made from reclaimed pinewood damaged by the mountain pine beetle.

 Teatulia's teas were certified kosher through Star-K in 2013.